-- Written client notes and records are covered by specific sections of the Data Protection Act 1998 and these are kept physically separate from individual educational records within the school and not accessible to non-counselling staff. - SWBGS counsellors keep separate personal process notes for monitoring their work and for discussion in professional supervision.
+- Written client notes and records are covered by specific sections of the Data Protection Act 2018 and these are kept physically separate from individual educational records within the school and not accessible to non-counselling staff. - SWBGS counsellors keep separate personal process notes for monitoring their work and for discussion in professional supervision.
 These notes are kept separately by individual counsellors and are intended to be a professional aide memoire.
 They are anonymised and kept no longer than necessary before being shredded. - Files are organised to maintain confidentiality and are labelled by code (with a corresponding list of names and numbers kept separately) and are kept to a minimum level of detail about the general themes of each session. - An exception to this are notes regarding safeguarding issues.
 This information is recorded on SWBGS CPOMs, which is also kept separately to the individual's educational record.

-Counsellors are aware that courts may also require any notes around Child Protection issues at a later date and give consideration to this in making appropriate case notes. - Confidentiality is vital in enabling people to express their concerns and/or distress in the counselling session.
-It is an essential element of the process in establishing a relationship of trust, but it is acknowledged that it cannot be absolute. - Good practice at the SWBGS requires the use of a verbal and written contract which is explained clearly at the outset of counselling and periodically thereafter to students about the boundaries of confidentiality that a school counselling service can offer.
-Clients are assured that the best decisions regarding confidentiality will be made in the interest of safeguarding and promoting their welfare, preferably with their knowledge and consent. - A client's wishes about confidentiality can be overridden by a paramount duty to protect a child's welfare.
+Counsellors are aware that courts may also require any notes around Child Protection issues at a later date and give consideration to this in making appropriate case notes.